russellhaering/jsonmap/README.md

 ## Why?

 Use of struct tags to describe how to map JSON encourages bad design patterns.
-Developers end putting JSON struct tags onto database objects (which should have no idea how some other layer might choose to serialize them) or writing tons of boiler plate to map API level structures to database objects.
+Developers end up putting JSON struct tags in places they have no business (like database objects, which should have no idea how some other layer might choose to serialize them) or writing tons of boiler plate to map API level structures to database objects.
 Using `jsonmap` is a way to avoid that boilerplate.